How Much Is a Rick of Wood

 The depth of the firewood can vary, but it’s often around 16 inches.
 This measurement results in a stack of firewood that’s approximately 128 cubic feet.

-Measuring a rick of firewood is a straightforward process that can be accomplished using a measuring tape or ruler.
+You can measure a rick of firewood using a measuring tape or ruler, as it is a straightforward process.
 Here are the steps to measure a rick of firewood:

 1. Find a level area to stack the wood.
 This will ensure that the measurements are accurate and the stack is stable.

 2. Begin stacking the wood in a row, with the cut ends facing outward.
-Make sure each piece of wood is lined up with the previous one to create a straight row.
+Ensure that each piece of wood is lined up with the previous one to create a straight row.

 3. Continue stacking the wood in rows, alternating the direction of the cut ends to create a stable structure.
 You can create a rick that is as high as you like, but the standard height is around 4 feet.